lin-stephanie/astro-antfustyle-theme/src/content/blog/customizing-github-activity-pages.md

 > [!tip]- Use Astro build-time loaders to fetch external data (may affect startup time)
 >
 > `githubReleasesLoader` and `githubPrsLoader` are both [build-time loaders](https://docs.astro.build/en/reference/content-loader-reference/#build-time-loaders).
 Built with the [Content Loader API](https://docs.astro.build/en/reference/content-loader-reference/), Astro loaders enable seamless data fetching from various sources as content collections.
 This API was first introduced in [Astro 4.14](https://astro.build/blog/astro-4140/#experimental-content-layer-api) and became stable in [Astro 5](https://astro.build/blog/astro-5/#content-layer).
 >
 > Starting in Astro 5, the dev server address is shown only after external resources are loaded and content is synced.
 Using build-time loaders may delay server startup.

-> Starting in Astro 5, the dev server address is shown only after external resources are loaded and content is synced.
-Using build-time loaders may delay server startup.
 >
 > Starting in [Astro 6](https://astro.build/blog/astro-6/#live-content-collections), you can create [live content collections](https://docs.astro.build/en/guides/content-collections/#live-content-collections) with [live loaders](https://docs.astro.build/en/reference/content-loader-reference/#live-loaders), which fetch content at request time (no rebuild).
 With [on-demand rendering](https://docs.astro.build/en/guides/on-demand-rendering/), use the plugins’ live loaders instead of build-time loaders.

 ## Update Page Content

 Depending on your loader configuration, you can modify the settings in `src/config.ts` that affect the UI of these two pages.
-Refer to the [`UI.githubView` option](./basic-configuration/#githubview) for specific details.
+Refer to the [`UI.githubView` option](../basic-configuration/#githubview) for specific details.

 In `src/pages/releases.mdx` and `src/pages/prs.mdx`, you can update the frontmatter and directly modify the titles and subtitles rendered on the pages.